 You've drank microplastics but don't worry, at least not yet

-Scientists have begun to expose a global horror of horrors: the from microplastics.
-The tiny pieces of plastic are showing up in unlikely places, including Arctic ice.
-Particles drift through the air, so we breathe, eat and drink microplastics.
+Scientists have begun to expose a global horror horror: microplastic pollution.
+Tiny pieces of plastic appear in incredible places, including Arctic ice.
+The particles are carried away by the air, so we breathe, eat and drink microplastics.

 microplastics